mflorence99/angularjs-themerator-service/readme.md

 ## Motivation

-This project is not intended to be uses as-is, but rather as a suggested implementation to be tweaked to taste.
+This project is not intended to be used as-is, but rather as a suggested implementation to be tweaked to taste.
 The idea is to efficiently apply theme colors to a Web application's stylesheets at run-time and purely using client-side code.